subugoe/metrics-website/pages/en/events/upcoming.md

 Visit the following events to meet members of the \*metrics project team:

-### International Open Science Conference 2018: 13 - 14 March, Berlin {#OSC2018}

-The new year‘s [International Open Science Conference](http://www.open-science-conference.eu/) will take place in the capital, Berlin.
-Organized by the Leibniz Research Alliance Science 2.0, it will provide a significant forum for discourse regarding Open Science and especially on the usage of FAIR (findable, accessible, interopable, reusable) data principles.
-News and updates can be found on [Twitter](https://twitter.com/hashtag/OSC2018?src=hash&lang=de).

 ### Dimensions Bibliometric meeting, 16. - 17.
 April 2018, Reading (UK) {#DIMENSIONS2018}

 After its recent launch, the [Dimensions Platform](https://www.dimensions.ai/) is now interested in how to best develop metrics und support scientometricians.
 At the [meeting](https://www.eventbrite.co.uk/e/dimensions-bibliometric-meeting-tickets-43591273673) in Reading, UK, scientometricians, research management professionals and funder representatives will have the opportunity to discuss and brainstorm the possibilities of Dimensions.
 The \*metrics-Project will be represented in Reading by [Isabella Peters](https://metrics-project.net/en/uber_uns/team/).